 Dr. JORGE SANTANA

-Jorge A. Santana was born in Rosarito Mexico, raised in California and completed his doctorate in Filosofía y Letras at the Universidad Complutense de Madrid, Spain.
-Dr. Santana taught Spanish culture studies at California State University for 37 years.
-His videos and photos have been published in numerous books, TV shows and magazines, winning him the SEVA award (Sacramento Educational Video Award).
-Jorge serves as the Director of Cine Lationo ( The Sacramento Latino Film Festival).
-Working closely with partners like the Mexican Counselot and other community stake holders, Jorge brings the joy of Latin cinema to California audiences.
+Born in Rosarito Mexico, raised in California and educated at the University Complutense in Madrid Spain, Dr. Santana taught Spanish cultural studies at California State University for 37 years.
+His award-winning videos and international photo essays have been published in numerous books, TV shows and magazines.
+Jorge serves as the Director of Cine Latino (The Sacramento Latino Film Festival).
+Working closely with partners like the Mexican Consulate and community stakeholders, Jorge brings the joy of Latinx cinema to California audiences.

 Dubbed the "Godfather of American screenwriting" by Francis Ford Coppola, Dr. Lew is a screenwriter, author, former Hollywood development executive and chairman Emeritus of the UCLA Screenwriting Department.
 Lew's book, "Screenwriting 434" is considered by many, 'the Bible' of screenwriting.

 In 2005, after making numerous trips to Northern California to teach for our sister organization, The California Film Foundation, Lew was asked to head the newly minted American Screenwriters Conference.
 While he is now retired, he remains very involved.
 To this day, our top prize for screenwriting is known as the "Lew Hunter Award".